alexcg1/my-first-jina-app/chapters/article.md

 It really is that simple!
 Alternatively you can build Flows in `app.py` itself [without specifying them in YAML](https://docs.jina.ai/chapters/flow/index.html).

+No matter whether you're dealing with text, graphics, sound, or video, all datasets need to be indexed and queried, and the steps for doing each (chunking, vector encoding) are more or less the same (even if *how* you perform each step is different - that's where Pods come in!)

 ### Indexing

 Every Flow has well, a flow to it.
 Different Pods pass data along the Flow, with one Pod's output becoming another Pod's input.
 Look at our indexing Flow as an example: